October 4, 2006 – September 12, 2019

 You can donate at http://frgsr.org/ (go to bottom left corner and click on make a donation).
 Heidi thanks you for helping others like her find forever homes.

-Beloved by family and friend, Zelda passed November 2014.
+Beloved by family and friends, Zelda passed November 2014

 Crossed over February 10, 2015